Securely Access and Manage Docker Container Registries

 Docker containers have transformed application development by improving how software is packaged, deployed, and managed.
 Take your development to the next level with full Docker Registry support across the Sonatype portfolio to increase accessibility and security when working with Docker images and artifacts.
 By using Docker with Sonatype solutions, you can efficiently manage containers while securing them to maintain a reliable DevOps pipeline.

-Accelerate development by setting up a Docker proxy registry within Sonatype Nexus Repository, and keep it secure by blocking malicious Docker images and vulnerable components with Sonatype Repository Firewall.
-Increase security even more with Sonatype Lifecycle, which analyzes the application layer to determine what open source components your application depends on.
+Accelerate development by setting up a Docker proxy registry within Sonatype Nexus Repository and keep it secure by blocking malicious Docker images and vulnerable components with Sonatype Repository Firewall.
+Increase security even more with Sonatype Lifecycle, which analyzes the application layer to analyze dependencies.

 Supported Docker Registry Features